gonchigars/sql/MongoDB.md

 }
 ```

-4. Click "Insert"
+4. Click "Insert".
-5. Repeat this process to add more friends:
+5. Repeat for more friends:

 ```json
 {